Council updated on changes related to virus

 Davis said she also worked with HPD Chief Valenzuela and HPD Lt.
 Garza, the city’s Emergency Management Coordinator, about dividing all senior staff to protect employees and ensure the continued delivery of city services.

-The HPD and the Medina County Sheriff’s Office, said Davis, agreed to work in unison helping ensure compliance with the disaster declaration and to ensure there is no interruption in law enforcement services locally.
+HPD and Medina County Sheriff’s Office, said Davis, agreed to work in unison, helping ensure compliance with the disaster declaration and to ensure there is no interruption in law enforcement services locally.

 Davis also said she is in daily direct contact with Hondo Independent School District and Medina Regional Hospital.